 One of the first questions we like to ask prospective clients is “what type of microfilm do you have (microfilm, microfiche, aperture cards, etc.), and how many?”
 You don’t need to have the exact number down to the roll of microfilm or sheet of microfiche, but a good estimate is a solid first step.
 Something as simple as “about 500 rolls” or “30,000-40,000 microfiche” is a great first step.

 Not sure what type of microfilm you have?
-Click over to our “What Kind of Microfilm” page to get a better idea of the various formats you may have.
+Click over to our “what kind of microfilm” page to get a better idea of the various formats you may have.
 And if you still can’t figure it out, a phone call with an expert (hint: BMI) will do the trick!

-Here’s a bonus trick to count microfiche.
+Here’s a bonus trick to count microfiche. (or you can read our entire article on estimating projects)

 Microfiche are those small sheets that are close in size to an index card.
 You know, those cards you used in grade school to learn how to spell words?
 Anyway, if you have even a small archive of microfiche, you’re not going to want to count out all the sheets to figure out a volume for your project.
-Luckily for anyone that’s ever had to deal with fiche, there’s a quick way to get an approximate number of fiche: when the sheets of fiche are stacked together, such as in a drawer, get a measure of the linear inches that the fiche take up and multiply that by 90.
-(90 is a rough number and will depend on if the fiche are stacked tight together, if they’re in sleeves, if there are numerous separators, etc.).
+Luckily for anyone that’s ever had to deal with fiche, there’s a quick way to get an approximate number of fiche: when the sheets of fiche are stacked together, such as in a drawer, get a measure of the linear inches that the fiche takes up and multiply that by 90.
+(90 is a rough number and will depend on if the fiche are stacked tightly together, if they’re in sleeves, if there are numerous separators, etc.).
 This will get you a ballpark count of fiche!

 Example: you have a 4-drawer cabinet of microfiche, and each drawer has two rows of fiche, front to back.
 The drawers are 15” deep.
 So, four drawers multiplied by two rows per drawer equals eight total rows.
 Eight rows multiplied by 15” per row equals 120”.
 120” multiplied by 90 fiche per inch equals a total estimate of 10,800 fiche.
 Easy!